What is a 1031 Exchange?

 Carefully – The (QI) plays an integral role in this process by providing investors and their legal, financial, and real estate advisers the level of assistance needed for a successful 1031 exchange.

 The Federation of Exchange Accommodators (FEA) is a national organization of Exchange Intermediaries.
-Because 1031 exchanges are complex transactions, the FEA recommends choosing a Certified Exchange Specialist® (CES®).
+Because 1031 exchanges are complex transactions, the FEA recommends choosing a Qualified Intermediary (QI).
 This designation is awarded only to FEA members who meet specific work-experience criteria and testing.